 The first time I learned – really learned – what a sleep regression was, I began to wonder if it wasn’t more well-known as some part of a conspiracy to keep us young parents in the dark.
 After all, this little sleep had to be a form of torture, right?
 So surely the older generations weren’t mentioning them as a means to guarantee themselves grandkids, right?
 Well, after surviving not one but FOUR 8 month sleep regression, it’s not some tinfoil hat conspiracy.
 Y’all, it’s just that parenting is exhausting and full of sleep training for us all.
 Even so, let’s dispel some of the common myths that surround sleep regressions.

 Myths about the elusive 8-month sleep regression

 After almost 8 years in the Emergency Department, 4 kids who did not understand that sleep is amazing until after they turned one, and boatloads of research, I’ve heard pretty much every sleep myth in the book.
 And then some.

 And, of all of the sleep regressions, the 8-month sleep regression definitely goes down in my books as one of the worst.
-Does that mean it always happens at month 8?
+Does that mean it always happens in month 8?
 Well – that’s one of the myths we’re gonna cover.
 So, shall we dive on into putting the slap down on sleep myths?
 Let’s.

 Let’s slap down those myths with some serious sleep truths

 While I’m going to go over – and then debunk – 7 of the most common sleep myths, this is by no means an exhaustive list.
 That being said, if you don’t find the answer to your sleep question, I’d love you to contact me with it.
-That way, I can find the answer for you (if I don’t already have it), update this post, and invite you into my Sleep Regression Support Group on Facebook.
+That way, I can find the answer for you (if I don’t already have it), update this post, and invite you into my Sleep Training Support Group on Facebook.

 But first, let’s make sure I didn’t already cover your question.
 Ready?